Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Faithfulness w.r.t Provided Knowledge

 \section{Faithfulness w.r.t Provided Knowledge}

+Instruction-following models often provide verbose responses with additional information apart from user information needs.
+For example, when asked \textit{What is the capital of Canada?}, the model might add information about the population -- \textit{Ottawa is the capital of Canada, with a population of 1,017,449}.
+Evaluating the correctness of this supplementary information is challenging without an oracle.
+Therefore, we focus on a more limited goal of \textit{faithfulness} \cite{Rashkin2021attribution, dziri2022hallucination, chiesurin2023dangers}, which measures if the supplementary information is inferable or directly stated in the knowledge provided as input to these models.
+A faithful model helps build user trust and enables knowledge configurability.

-As previously noted, instruction-following models often produce verbose responses.
-Consequently, responses from these models often contain supplementary information which can be hallucinated \cite{Rashkin2021attribution, dziri2022hallucination, chiesurin2023dangers}.
-In this section, we conduct an analysis of the faithfulness of instruction-following models w.r.t knowledge provided as part of the input.
-We posit that an optimal generator's response should rely \textit{solely} on the knowledge relevant to the user information need.
-Based on this hypothesis, we split our analysis into two parts -- 1) faithfulness w.r.t relevant knowledge, where we prompt the instruction-following model with the user question paired with the corresponding gold passage and evaluate the groundedness of the response in the provided knowledge, and 2) faithfulness w.r.t irrelevant knowledge, where we provide a related but irrelevant passage and measure how often the model refuses to answer.
+Following \citet{dziri_faithdial_2022}, we posit that a faithful model response should be fully grounded in the provided knowledge.
+Based on this hypothesis, we split our analysis into two parts -- 1) faithfulness w.r.t relevant knowledge, where we provide the model with the relevant gold passage and evaluate the groundedness of its response, and 2) faithfulness w.r.t irrelevant knowledge, where we provide a related but irrelevant passage and measure how often the model refuses to answer.

-In this section, we first describe the automatic faithfulness metrics (\S\ref{sec:groundedness_metrics}).
-Next, similar to correctness, we conduct a human evaluation and compute correlations for all metrics, followed by large-scale evaluation of faithfulness w.r.t relevant knowledge (\S\ref{sec:groundedness_gold_passage}).
-Finally, we analyze the capabilities of models to refrain from answering in the presence of irrelevant knowledge (\S\ref{sec:unanswerability}).
+In this section, we first describe the automatic evaluation metrics for evaluating faithfulness (\S\ref{sec:groundedness_metrics}).
+Next, similar to correctness, we conduct human evaluation to identify optimal metrics for faithfulness w.r.t relevant knowledge (\S\ref{sec:groundedness_gold_passage}).
+Finally, after outlining our approach to evaluate a model faithfulness w.r.t irrelevant knowledge (\S\ref{sec:unanswerability}), we present the results from large-scale evaluation of instruction-following models (\S\ref{sec:faithfulness_results}).